bodkan/admixr/README.md

 `PATH=<path to the location of ADMIXTOOLS programs>` in the `.Renviron` file in your home directory.
 If R cannot find ADMIXTOOLS utilities, you will get a warning upon loading `library(admixr)` in your R session.

+**In terms of the version of ADMIXTOOLS required by _admixr_, there is no formal requirement.
+However, please note that the package is generally developed and tested against the latest ADMIXTOOLS release (which is currently version 8.0.2).**

 ## Example analysis